TheFalco/ComputerGraphicsAssignments/README.md

 ## Folders
 Each folder correspond to one assignment.
 We were provided a _.pdf_ with the requirements and a javascript template of the solution.
-The folders contains all the files that are necessary to correctly display the solutions of the assignments.
+Folder _lib_ contains all the files that are necessary to correctly display the solutions of the assignments and was already provided.